99alexx/Should_I_Fish_README/README.md

 I also decided not to use a 1-10 scale for the index and instead use 1-5, since 1-10 is a unnecessarily wide range.

+UPDATE 2025-10-14:
+After building a functional python script with mock data and getting it to work, I read up on how to implement it to my next project.
+After some research I've come to understand that it is actually kind of unecessary to use python for my calculations.
+I will either have to use child_process which will not work if deployed on vercel/netlify.
+Or use flask and host the API on something like Railway, which is unecessary since it creates more dependency, potentially increased cost, and complexity.

+I wanted to use python which I've gotten to do and learned a bit about it so it has not been a total waste of time.
+I will however convert the calculate script to JS, it will be done fast since I already have a working "prototype".

 # Workflow
 - Create a basic UI